-So one of the questions we are often asked “Is a CISSP boot camp right for me?”
+So one of the questions we’re often asked is, “Is a CISSP bootcamp right for me?”

 So Chris, what’s your take on that?

 There’s no perfect answer.
-In general, the way that I think it is you’ve got these you know the study materials that are out there that are big and heavy to reach thousand or so pages content and pretty dense.
+In general, the way that I think of it is, you’ve got these study materials that are out there, that are big and heavy, and they’re each a thousand or so pages of content and pretty dense.

-And the the biggest challenge when you’re not taking a bootcamp, or the reason why bootcamps exist for this exam and a number of others, is that when you’re first encountering CISSP the universe information is massive.
+And the biggest challenge when you’re not taking a bootcamp, or the reason why bootcamps exist for this exam and a number of others, is that when you’re first encountering CISSP, the universe of information that’s out there is massive.